Best things to do in San Francisco

 Visit Golden Gate Park for incredible museums, galleries and gardens.
 See gorgeous gardens like the San Francisco Botanical Garden and the Japanese Tea Garden, and fine art at the De Young Museum.
 Climb to the top of Hamon Tower for glorious views of the Golden Gate Park.
 Kids will love the California Academy of Sciences with an aquarium and indoor rainforest.

 Explore attractions at dramatic Lands End like the Sutro Baths ruins and Lands End Visitor Center.
-Enjoy soaring views from the restaurants at the Cliff House, walk along windswept cliffs at the Lands End Trail, and see a magnificent art collection at the Legion of Honor.
+Walk along windswept cliffs at the Lands End Trail, and see a magnificent art collection at the Legion of Honor.

 Find San Francisco's best beaches.
 Visit dramatic coastline at Baker Beach or China Beach, or stroll along the sandy beach at Crissy Field, all the way to Fort Point beneath the Golden Gate Bridge.
 Stop at the Warming Hut Cafe for refreshments and gifts.
 Tour the inside of Fort Point and enjoy incredible views from its rooftop.